evigore/PostfixCalculator/README.md

 | `round`                    | Round to integral value         |

 ## Syntax rules:
+- There is no unary minus, use subtraction from zero instead
 - Floating-point numbers can be written both with a point and a comma
 - New-line symbol interpreted as the end of expression
-- Function call looks like `cos(2*PI)`
-- Supports variables
 - Supports `pi` and `e` constants with any case
-- Supports implicit multiplication of a number by a bracket/function/variable.
-Supports impilicit multiplication of a variable by a bracket/function
 - There can be a different amount of whitespace characters between numbers and operators (`'\ '` or `'\t'`)
+- You can enter variables, but they can't be used in operations.

-Works with [postfix-calculator](https://github.com/evgeny-net-x/Postfix-calculator).
+Works with [infix2postfix](https://github.com/evgeny-net-x/Infix2postfix).
 Example: `echo "2 * (3 + 2)^2" | ./infix2postfix | ./postfixCalc`.